Patriots back at work, day after 5th player tested positive - WHIZ News

 The Ravens placed defensive tackle Brandon Williams — a key figure in Baltimore’s run defense — on the reserve/COVID-19 list.
 The team isn’t saying if he tested positive or came in close contact with someone infected.

-The Falcons left as scheduled for Sunday’s game at Minnesota, but said defensive end John Cominsky was placed on the reserve/COVID-19 list and defensive line coaches Tosh Lupoi and Jess Simpson did not make the trip.
+The Falcons left as scheduled in two planes for Sunday’s game at Minnesota.
+The team said defensive end John Cominsky was placed on the reserve/COVID-19 list and defensive line coaches Tosh Lupoi and Jess Simpson did not make the trip.

 The Falcons have moved Edmond Robinson and defensive tackle Chris Slayton from the practice squad to the active roster as COVID-19 replacements.